"The Longitude Is Reckoned From the Meridian of Teens"

-Includes a lengthy explanation at the bottom explaining the contents of the map, including: enter the road of love through Blindman's straits, between two noted capes or Headlands, riches, lust, beauty, and sometimes viture.
+Includes a lengthy explanation at the bottom explaining the contents of the map, including: enter the road of love through Blindman's straits, between two noted capes or Headlands, riches, lust, beauty, and sometimes virtue.
 These are the motives of entering this dangerous road ....
 Cape ceremony ...
 Harbor of marriage thru fruition straits, and touch at Cape Ecstasy, ....
-Beware of the rocks of jealousy, Cuckoldom Bay (with its wide mouth) [also note the cuckold point, in shape of penis]. etc ....
+Beware of the rocks of jealousy, Cuckoldom Bay (with its wide mouth) [also note the cuckold point, in shape of penis], etc ....

 Also shown is henpecked sands, whirlpool of adultery, pleasant straits, land of desire, etc. Directions in cartouche at top.
 At bottom there is a note: The Longitude is reckoned from the Meridian of Teens.